norderk/iot_app/README.md

 As always we start by standing on the shoulders of others!
 Or why invent the wheel! <br>
 Here is a tutorial for getting started with Eclipse Mosquitto and Zigbee2mqtt with the help of Docker and docker-compose: https://github.com/docker/docker-install
 #### USAGE

+#### General
+This might be clear after som thought but this is a noob question which i struggled with..
+How to make calls from the webbrowser using Django and without using url routing and view update.
+The simple answer is that this is not posible.
+Django is it self executed on the backend and all communication from the  browser is therefore executed in the browser-client..
+So how to to this.. well we need to use javascript and ajax OR just be fine with using django url-routing and view update.